 Conventional laparoscopy uses a specialized surgical camera and rigid instruments to access and remove the prostate using a series of small incisions.

-A da Vinci Prostatectomy is a robotic-assisted radical prostatectomy performed in a minimally invasive approach.
+Robotic-assisted radical prostatectomy performed in a minimally invasive approach.

 - Significantly less pain